-1. By mail: Complete, sign, date and return the enclosed proxy card in the pre-paid envelope provided.
-If you return the signed proxy card but do not mark the boxes showing how you wish to vote, your votes will be cast "FOR" the election of all director nominees, "FOR" the ratification of the appointment of Ernst & Young LLP as EnerSys' independent registered public accounting firm, to vote "FOR" the approval of executive compensation, to recommend a vote every "3 Years" on executive compensation, and "AGAINST" the stockholder proposal regarding majority voting in director elections.

-- 2. By telephone: Call the toll-free telephone number on the proxy card ((800) 690-6903) and follow the voice prompts. - 3.
-Through the Internet: Access the website www.proxyvote.com and follow the instructions.
+- 1. By mail: Complete, sign, date and return the enclosed proxy card in the pre-paid envelope provided.
+If you return the signed proxy card but do not mark the boxes showing how you wish to vote, your votes will be cast "FOR" the election of all director nominees, "FOR" the ratification of the appointment of Ernst & Young LLP as EnerSys' independent registered public accounting firm, and "FOR" the approval of executive compensation. - 2.
+By telephone: Call the toll-free telephone number on the proxy card 1-800-652-VOTE (8683) and follow the voice prompts. - 3.
+Through the Internet: Access the website www.investorvote.com/ENS and follow the instructions.